CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 ![Netlify site automatically assigned name](./images/1-12-site-name.png)

 Click the green link in your browser.
-You should get the "Welcome to your Vue.js App" page.
+You should get the "Welcome to Your Vue.js App" page.

 Now let's rename that site to be a bit easier to remember.
-Go back to Netlify, then click the "Overview" tab, then "Site settings" button.
+Go back to Netlify, then click the "Site Overview" tab, then "Site settings" button.
 Under "General" > "Site details" > "Site information", click "Change site name".
 ![Change Site Name button](./images/1-13-change-site-name-button.png)

 In the dialog that appears, enter any site name you like and click Save.